eann116/itp/itpfinal/beatles/README.md

 ### Step 2: Make a GUI for the lyric generation code
 I wanted to create a little interface where you can generate and hear the lyrics that were created.
 The interface would have a button to generate the lyrics, and then a button to listen to it once it is created.
 I tried using the built in `tkinter,` however I would keep getting the error of the module tkinter not existing.
-I realized it was because the tkinter runs on the version 3.14.2 of python, while all of my other code was running on python 3.11.4.
+Gemini pointed out it was because the tkinter runs on the version 3.14.2 of python, while all of my other code was running on python 3.11.4.
+I could not switch the version to match tkinter, otherwise all of the 3.11.4 installations like `markovify` do not work anymore.
 Instead, I used a python installation called `pyqt6` to create buttons and create audio files for my lyrics.
 The code is in the gui.py file.

 I couldn't figure out how to utilize the buttons, as many times the buttons ended up not producing anything.
 After failing many times, I made the bold guess as to take my entire model.py code and put it into the pyqt6 code I had.
 That way, the buttons ended up running the code for me.
 Boom!

+### OVERALL USE OF GOOGLE GEMINI
+Google Gemini was used in the instance of helping when I got error messages, or problems that needed fixing.
+Some examples include when modules weren't found such as `QtWidgets` or `markovify`.
+Google Gemini also often recommended the writing of `print` functions to produce error messages when files or code was not present, as well as `if` and `else` statements.
+All the code of the project was sourced from online articles and research.